Categories

 Se acercó a la biblioteca.
 (She approached the library.)

 Cayó al piso.
 (It fell to the floor.)
+Did you catch the combined a and el here?

 2. Use “A” Before an Infinitive